goadesign/goa.design/content/implement/goagen.md

 The `js` command generates a JavaScript API client suitable for both client-side and server-side applications.
-The generated code defines an anonymous AMD module and relies on the [axios](https://github.com/mzabriskie/axios) promised-based JavaScript library for making the actual HTTP requests.
+The generated code defines an anonymous AMD module and relies on the [axios](https://github.com/mzabriskie/axios) promise-based JavaScript library for making the actual HTTP requests.

 The generated module wraps the `axios` client and adds API specific functions, for example: